Theme

 Dashboard and team-oriented framing

-The notable angle is the way the project talks about teams of agents, goals, and tracked work instead of only single-agent prompting.
+The project talks about teams of agents, goals, and tracked work instead of only single-agent prompting.

 Availability